 In anticipation of the multitude of people who will invade the city, the city can decide to limit the number of people entering St. Mark’s Square.
 This is all part of the magic but still, it’s wise to do your research first.

-The 2020 Venice Carnival will officially begin in the Cannaregio Canal on Saturday, February 8, with the Venetian Festival on the Water.
-On Sunday, February 9 at 11:00 am, the parade on the water, led by Venetian Rowing Association Voga alla Veneta, will sail along the Grand Canal where onlookers will watch these unique boats.
+The 2023 Venice Carnival will officially begin in the Cannaregio Canal on Saturday, February 4, with the Venetian Festival on the Water.
+On Sunday, February 5, the parade on the water, led by Venetian Rowing Association Voga alla Veneta, will sail along the Grand Canal where onlookers will watch these unique boats.

 Il Volo dell’Angelo

-It is impossible to describe all the events that will animate these two weeks so I will only describe the most spectacular: the Flight of the Angel or il Volo dell’Angelo.
+It is impossible to describe all the events that will animate these two weeks.
+One truly magical event will be noticeably absent this year: the Flight of the Angel or il Volo dell’Angelo.

 This event dates back to the middle of the 16th century, when a young Turkish acrobat walked across a rope from an anchored boat to St. Mark’s bell tower, with only the help of a barbell for balance.
 During his descent, he paid tribute to the Doge who was watching from the balcony of the Ducal Palace.